zuplo/docs/docs/articles/lets-encrypt-ssl-trust-chain-update.md

 :::tip

 This change will only impact a very small number of clients.
-Across all Zuplo APIs, less than than 1 request per several billion in the past 30 days have been made by clients that may be impacted by this change.
+Across all Zuplo APIs, less than 1 request per several billion in the past 30 days have been made by clients that may be impacted by this change.

 :::